2/18th Battalion (Australia): Formation

 Basic training began at Wallgrove on 1 August, and was provided by experienced regular soldiers and personnel who had previously served in the Militia.
 In mid-August the battalion moved to Ingleburn, and by the end of the month individual training had been completed.
 Collective training followed, and on 5 October the battalion took part in a divisional march through Sydney.
 A further move came in November when the 2/18th was transported to Bathurst, where more complex exercises were undertaken, including at brigade and divisional levels.

-Although the fighting had not yet spread to the Pacific, by late 1940 there were growing concerns amongst the Allies about the possibility of a war with Japan.
+Although the fighting had not yet spread to the Pacific, by late 1940 there were growing concerns among the Allies about the possibility of a war with Japan.
 After a review of the defences around Singapore and Malaya, the British government requested Australian troops be sent to garrison the region.
 In October, the Australian government committed the 22nd Brigade and supporting elements.
 As a result, the 2/18th—with a strength of 793 men—subsequently embarked upon the RMS Queen Mary and left Sydney on 4 February 1941, bound for Singapore.
 The Australian government wished to send the brigade to the Middle East to join the 6th, 7th and 9th Divisions, so the deployment was only intended to be short, as the British government pledged to release an Indian division to replace the Australians in May.
 Consequently, the Australian forces were deployed having only been partially trained and equipped and while they were still in the process of being brought up to full strength.